MichalMalyska/personal_website/_includes/bragsheet.md

 # Semantic Health - ML Lead (2021-2022)

 * Spearheaded the research and development of the company's clinical ML offerings (variety of clinical NLP + OCR + Tabular), successfully delivering multiple client deployments, leading to a US expansion, and driving a $60M valuation.
-* Hired and lead a team of 7 ML Scientist / Engineers: Managed their professional growth, setting objectives, conducting standups, and nurturing their leadership and technical capabilities.
+* Hired and led a team of 7 ML Scientist / Engineers: Managed their professional growth, setting objectives, conducting standups, and nurturing their leadership and technical capabilities.
 * Defined Hiring Policies and Interview Processes: Established effective hiring policies, interview questions, scoring systems, and take-home assignments to identify top talent for ML, Data Engineering, and Backend roles.
 * Created the long term ML product vision of the company
 * Re-wrote the initial Python stack reducing technical debt and allowing for new hire onboarding without big issues.
 Introduced unified code, data, and testing standards
 * Created and deployed multiple new ML product lines based on customer calls and product insights from internal QA efforts leading to increases of 100k ARR per contract
-* Introduced novel non-intrusive data labelling and feedback products allowing to gather more granular labels without impacting the end user's workflow
+* Introduced a novel non-intrusive data labelling and feedback scheme, increasing the granularity of labels without impacting the end user's workflow, which led to creation of new models with >50\% performance gain on downstream KPIs
-* Created a custom multi-armed bandit model deployment scheme eliminating guesswork and quadrupling ML deployment velocity to production (monthly to weekly model release cadence)
 * Created weekly progress reports and presented at all-hands and led customer calls
 * Created extensive model and prediction fallbacks allowing us to eliminate the need for on-call support on the ML side
 * Contributed to Open source libraries supporting US Military veteran care efforts.
 Named the first outside collaborator to the library.